ignasc/todo-app/README.md

-# Webpack template
+# Todo list app

-A generic webpack template for html, css and javascript.
+A basic todo list app.
+Build in progress.

-### Important notes
+## Webpack notes

 Make sure to modify the command line of `"deploy"` script to refer to correct github branch used for production.
 Default set is `gh-pages`.